morio-kino/MyForeverNote_Truffle/README.md

 .secret
 ~~~

+## The account for deployment.
-## The account to be used for deployment is specified in the network settings of build.sh.
+The account to be used for deployment is specified in the network settings of build.sh.

 ## Run the build
 The build will be executed by executing the following command.